makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ## I see, I see.
 How does that work then?

 Let's go through this script, and see how that works.
 A *frecklecutable* supports 5 key-names in the root of the document: `doc`, `defaults`, `args`, `vars` and `tasks`.
 Only the last one, `tasks` is required for a valid *frecklecutable*.
-To learn more about the keys not covered here, visit the [*frecklecutable* doc pages](https://docs.freckles.io/en/latest/writing_frecklecutables.html).
+To learn more about the keys not covered here, visit the [*frecklecutable* documentation](https://docs.freckles.io/en/latest/writing_frecklecutables.html).

 ### `doc`